AV-Text/AVX/README.md

 **Figure-2**: Development roadmap for BETA releases in 2023 [revision #3A22]

-We plan to harden and update AV-Bible (Windows desktop application) in the Windows Store early in 2024.
-Aftwerwards, we plan to release additional apps later in 2024.
-The diagram, depicted in Figure-3, identifies anticipated releases and estimated dates:
+We plan to harden AV-Bible (Windows desktop application) and release it into the Windows Store in the first quarter of 2024.
+Afterwards, additional apps will be implemented and released.
+The diagram, depicted in Figure-3, identifies anticipated application releases and estimated release dates:

 ![](AVXSearch/AVX-Roadmap-2024.png)